no comments

 • Wearables: According to the Pew Research Center, 1 in 5 Americans used a fitness tracker in 2020 [3].
 These devices help people track things like activity, sleep, and heart rate.
 This data is sent to apps or health care providers.
 These devices can help you keep track of your progress over time.

 • Remote patient monitoring: Remote monitoring connects doctors to patients’ medical devices.
 It lets doctors track patient health through blood pressure cuffs, scales, and more.
 The information is sent from the device to the doctor so they can review the patient’s progress.
-Research shows that this model is helpful to patients who want to improve their health [5].
+Research shows that this model is helpful for patients who want to improve their health [5].

 • Telemedicine: Demand for remote care is rising.
 Telemedicine helps doctors meet that demand.
 It connects health care providers to patients in real time through video calls [3].
 It’s a great way to get remote care, especially for those with limited access to providers [4][6].